 Where is it?
 85 Piccadilly, London W1J 7NB

 Why should you care?
 Ollie Dabbous is back with his latest restaurant called Hide.
-This time he's coming to Piccadilly and it's promising some impressive views and two restaurants in one (plus a new bar).
+This time he's at Piccadilly and it's promising some impressive views and two restaurants in one (plus a new bar).

 In a nutshell: All-day brasserie in White City

 Where is it?
 Unit 2 Westworks Building, 195 Wood Lane, London W12 7FQ

 Why should you care?
 They have restaurants in Bristol and Spain, and now Wellbourne are coming to London.
 It's an all-day brasserie affair by chefs with an impressive pedigree and a pretty great sounding menu too.